Chris Devonshire-Ellis is the Founder of Dezan Shira & Associates and Chairman of the firms International Board of Equity Partners & Directors.

 Chris also founded the Asia Briefing publishing house in 1999 with its well-received Asia Briefing, ASEAN Briefing, China Briefing, India Briefing & Vietnam Briefing magazines, books and websites concerning matters of foreign investment business law and tax throughout Asia.
 These are consistently quoted and syndicated in international media.
 He has written over 30 well received technical investment legal and tax guides to China and Asia.
 These may be viewed at his Amazon account.
 His latest book, a study of China's New Economic Silk Road has been highly praised by China academics and the international media.

-Today, Chris is a member of the Royal Overseas League in London, the Institute of Directors in Hong Kong, the Hanoi Press Club, Singapore Cricket Club and the Port Credit Yacht Club, Lake Ontario.
-He is a regular personal contributor to numerous charitable organizations across Asia.
-In 2012, he commissioned a new piece of classical music, encompassing Chinese, India and European themes to mark the practices twentieth anniversary.
-He is a regular contributor to numerous regional charities, ranging from education for orphaned children in China, wildlife protection in Mongolia and the preservation of ancient buildings and temples in Tibet.
+Today, Chris is a member of the Royal Overseas League in London, the Institute of Directors in Hong Kong, and a lifetime member of the Hanoi Press Club .
+He also hold the title Baron of Coigach, the 19th in a line stretching back to 1511.
+In 2012, he commissioned a new piece of classical music encompassing Chinese, India and European themes to mark Dezan Shira & Associates twentieth anniversary.
+He is a regular contributor to numerous regional charities, ranging from education for orphaned children in China (Care for Children) wildlife protection in Mongolia (Snow Leopard Trust) and Sri Lanka (Ruk Rakaganno) and the preservation of ancient buildings and reconstruction of hospitals and orphanages in Tibet (Surmang Foundation).
+He regularly travels around our offices and the region and is based from his properties in Sri Lanka and Malta during the winter months and St. Petersburg and Ulaan Baatar in summer.